stillalex/scala-osgi-trials/tiny-oak-launcher/README.md

 Tiny Oak Launcher
 =================

 A simple demo launchpad for [tiny-oak](/tiny-oak).
-Just build the 2 project and you get a runnable jar that contains the entire package.
+Just build the 2 projects and you get a runnable jar that contains the entire package.

 ```bash